d-plaindoux/thicket/README.md

 The main  purpose of views is  the capability to define  a specific UI (HTML  fragment) in  a  single and  isolated  block.
 Then  identified elements become  part of  the definition in  opposite to  anonymous UI definition.
-In  the  next  definition  a  `PersonAdder`  has  always identified  elements  like  `firstname`  and  `name`.
+In  the  next  definition  a  `personAdder`  has  always identified  elements  like  `firstname`  and  `name`.
 Based  on  such definition each `PersonAdder` instance  provides these definitions and then can be referenced as we do in the `Population#addPerson` method.

 ```
-view PersonAdder this:Population {
+view personAdder this:population {
-  let onSubmit = this.addPerson self.firstname self.name in
+  let onSubmit = this addNew self.firstname self.name in
       <form onSubmit=onSubmit>
         <input type="text" id="firstname"/>
         <input type="text" id="name"/>